phonegap/phonegap-docs/docs/3-references/browser-support/0-index.html.md

 to platform fragmentation.
 It also provides the ability for a developer to build an app for both the desktop web browser and mobile device where the additional native functionality is used only when running on the device by leveraging plugins.

- The browser platform is not without its limitations, however, and developers should understand them specifically to get the most value from this new platform target during their development phase.
+ The browser platform is not without its limitations, however, and developers should understand those limitations specifically to get the most value from this new platform target during their development phase.
 Check out the [Caution/Next Steps](/references/browser-support/caution-next-steps) section for more details.